BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <h3>Computing</h3>

-von Neumann was on the ground-floor of the development of the modern computer.
+von Neumann was on the ground floor of the development of the modern computer.
 He was a contemporary of Alan Turing, with whom he interacted professionally.

 <blockquote>
 Shortly after, in 1935, von Neumann finds his way into the first line of the first sentence in Turing’s first published paper: "In his [1934] paper 'Almost periodic functions in a group,' J. v.
 Neumann has used independently the ideas of left and right periodicity.